 Enforce a Zero-Tolerance Policy When Discovering Cases of Abuse

 It is imperative that ministries do not make the mistake of misapplying grace when a perpetrator is discovered.
-When grace is misapplied, the perpetrator is not held accountable, his sinful actions are kept in the dark, rather than exposed in the light, or the perpetrator is given an opportunity to continue in his role after a “break.”
+When grace is misapplied, the perpetrator is not held accountable, his sinful actions are kept in the dark rather than exposed in the light, or the perpetrator is given an opportunity to continue in his role after a “break.”
 This is neither a biblical nor wise response.
 Furthermore, it does not give justice to the victim(s), nor does it allow other victims to come forward.
 Instead, it puts other church members at risk of being abused.

 Grace is properly given by addressing the situation correctly and in a loving, caring way that does not look to destroy anyone but to bring truth to light so that healing and repentance can occur.
 The way in which this difficult situation is addressed is how grace is applied.
 Leaders are to address the issue in a Christlike way, believing that God can heal those violated and cause the perpetrator to genuinely repent, get professional counseling, and be restored spiritually, though not to his former position.